keira-n/UnoR4_AudioTransmit/README.md

-# UnoR4_AudioTransmit
+# UnoR4_CoughAudioTransmit
-Record a short audio and send as multiple chunks of JSONs to a server for prediction.
+Record a short audio and send as multiple chunks of JSONs to a server for prediction.<br/><br/>

 ## How to find a website's CA root certificate on Google Chrome
 ### Find the "View site information button"